 Our team can help you if you’re thinking of representing a child injured in a car accident.
 To begin, we’ll work with you to review your case during a no-obligation consultation.
 You’ll be given free legal advice and the advisor will explain your options.
 If there are sufficient grounds to continue, one of our personal injury solicitors will be asked to represent you.
 If they agree to take your claim on, you and your child will benefit from a No Win No Fee service.
 That means the only time you’ll have to pay the solicitor for their work is if your case is successful.

 To begin a car accident claim for a child right away, please call an advisor on 0800 6524 881.
 If you’d rather find out more about the claims process before calling, please continue reading the rest of our guide.

 Table of contents

-- Eligibility To Claim Compensation For A Child Injured In A Car Accident
+- Am I Eligible To Claim Compensation For A Child Injured In A Car Accident?

 - Common Injuries To Children Involved In Car Accidents